educbraga/QR-code-component-frontendmentor/README.md

 ## P <a id="p"></a>
+- <a href="https://github.com/educbraga/frontendmentor-podcast">Pod request access landing page<a/>

 ## Q <a id="q"></a>
-- <a href="https://github.com/educbraga/QR-code-component-frontendmentor">QR code component<a/> - The first recommended challenge.
-It demands only HTML and CSS.
-The card layout doesn't shift, so it doesn't require a responsive layout.
+- <a href="https://github.com/educbraga/QR-code-component-frontendmentor">QR code component<a/>

 ## R <a id="r"></a>